The Crow (comics)

 The Crow is a supernatural superhero comic book series created by James O'Barr revolving around the titular character of the same name.
+The series focuses on Eric, who is killed along with his fiancée, Shelly, by the group of thugs a year ago, was brought back to life by the supernatural crow, becoming a vengeful undead vigilante to exact revenge against his killers, known as the "Crow".
 The series, which was originally created by O'Barr as a means of dealing with the death of his fiancée at the hands of a drunk driver, was first published by Caliber Comics in 1989.
 It became an underground success and was later adapted into a film of the same name in 1994.
 It was followed by three standalone sequels and a television series.
 A second adaptation was released in 2024.
 Numerous books and comic books have also been produced, albeit published by various different companies.

 The Crow has been translated into almost a dozen languages and has sold around 750,000 copies worldwide.

 Publication history

 Caliber Press

 The Crow first appeared on the back cover of Deadworld #10 (November 1988); James O'Barr provided a back cover to the first comic book Caliber Press published, which contained an advertisement for the upcoming The Crow appearance in Caliber Presents #1.
 The ads shows The Crow standing with a smoking shotgun in one hand and a samurai sword in the other, with the statement, "For Some Things...There Is No Forgiveness".
 It mentions The Crow appearing in February 1989.

 The Crow's first in-story appearance was in Caliber Presents #1 (January 1989), in the story "Inertia", which serves as a prelude to the main series.
 O'Barr again provided a back cover for this issue.

 The character's first limited series was The Crow #1–4 (February–May 1989).
 Four issues, titled "Pain", "Fear", "Irony", and "Despair", take readers through a series of vengeance tales as The Crow cuts and shoots through Tin-Tin, Tom-Tom, Top Dollar, Funboy and T-Bird, the gang members that attacked and killed him and his lover Shelly.

 In A Caliber Christmas (December 1989), Eric reflects back on happier times with Shelly in the story "Atmosphere".
 In The Crow graphic novel, this story is placed between issues #2 and 3.

 Caliber Presents #15 (September 1990) contained a key preview of The Crow #5, titled "Death" which was left unpublished.
 The preview was a story to conclude the original arc.